ackrep-org/pyirk-core/docs/source/intro/example.md

 # Introductory Example

-In this section, we want to us Pyirk to encode so knowledge about trains, because I like trains.
+In this section, we want to use Pyirk to encode some knowledge about trains, because it is an interesting topic but not too complicated.

 ## The fundamentals